-The distinctive countryside of Yorkshire Dales National Park is amongst the most spectacular in England.
+The distinctive countryside of Yorkshire Dales National Park is among the most spectacular in England.

 It is characterised by it's green, wide valleys (the dales) that are surrounded by beautiful hills and moorland.
 Much of the landscape is agricultural, divided into flower rich meadows by ancient dry stone walls, and scattered with numerous old field barns.